Zamboanga City: Sardine industry

-Zamboanga City is also dubbed as the Sardines Capital of the Philippines, for 11 out of 12 sardines companies in the country are produced here.
+Zamboanga City is also dubbed the Sardines Capital of the Philippines, for 11 out of 12 sardine companies in the country are produced here.
 The canning factories are converged in the west coast of Zamboanga.
 Sardine fishing and processing account for about 70 percent of the city's economy.
 Situated at the western tip of the Mindanao mainland, Zamboanga City is a natural docking point for vessels traversing the rich fishing grounds of the Zamboanga Peninsula and the Sulu Archipelago.

-The production of canned sardines in this city have upgraded their production to conform to international food safety and quality standards.
+The production of canned sardines in this city has been upgraded to conform to international food safety and quality standards.
 Companies that produce these goods are looking to enter new markets in Russia and other European countries.

-Most sardine fishing fleets and canning factories have located in Zamboanga City due to its proximity to the rich fishing grounds of the Sulu Sea.
-To date, 26 registered commercial fishing companies operating 87 sardine purse seine fleets and 569 boats of different classifications that are fishing in the Zamboanga and Sulu waters are based in Zamboanga City (BFAR IX 2015).
+Most sardine fishing fleets and canning factories are located in Zamboanga City due to its proximity to the Sulu Sea's rich fishing grounds.
+To date, 26 registered commercial fishing companies operating 87 sardine purse-seine fleets and 569 boats of different classifications that fish in the Zamboanga and Sulu waters are based in Zamboanga City (BFAR IX 2015).